niketvns/GoLang/Readme.md

 > Packages are the most powerful part of the Go language.
 The <u>**_purpose of a package is to design and maintain a large number of programs by grouping related features together into single units_**</u> so that they can be easy to maintain and understand and independent of the other package programs.

+> A Package is a collection of Go source files that reside in the same directory and have the same package declaration at the top.

 ```go
 // Import one package
 import "fmt"